vinceimbat/vinceimbat/content/The art of living is my gift.md

 sr-ease: 232
 ---

-[[We did not choose to exist]].
+[[we did not choose to exist]].
 We seem to be thrown here.
 But we can [[thoughts/our thrownness is a gift]].
 The life that I am living is the ultimate gift I have ever received.
 Therefore, I am called to treat living as my ultimate art.
 This is the very reason why [[thoughts/my work is religious in nature]].
 Its religious nature is an attempt to live it intentionally.

 There are many collectives of people who, by example, have shown the way to do this.
 There are traditions.
 But I don't think I can choose one tradition to follow religiously.
 I need to create my own tradition by piecing together different influences.